Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Backgrounds

 \section{Backgrounds}

 In this work, we try to solve an expensive, single-objective, bound-constrained, and black-box optimization problem:

 where $\mathcal{X} = \{ \bm{x} \in \mathbb{R}^d: a_i \le x_i \le b_i,~ i= 1,2,\cdots,d\} $ is the design space, and $a_i$ and $b_i$ are the lower bound and upper bound of the $i$th coordinate.
 The objective function $f$ is assumed to be black-box, which often prohibits the use of gradient-based methods.
 The objective function $f$ is also assumed to be expensive to evaluate, which often prohibits the direct use of evolutionary algorithms.
 This kind of optimization problems widely exist in machine learning and engineering design~\cite{Snoek_2012,Lizotte_2007,Lam_2018}.
-Currently, model-based optimization methods, such as Bayesian optimization algorithms and surrogate-assisted evolutionary algorithms are the mainstream approaches for solving these expensive optimization problems~\cite{Jin_2019}.
-In this work, we focus on the Bayesian optimization methods.
+Currently, Bayesian optimization algorithms are the mainstream approaches for solving these expensive optimization problems~\cite{Wang_2023}.
 In the following, we give a brief introduction about Bayesian optimization.
-More details about Bayesian optimization can be found in~\cite{Shahriari_2016,Frazier_2018}.
+More details about Bayesian optimization can be found in the book~\cite{Garnett_2023}.